tlehman/tobilehman.com/content/posts/image-compression-demystified/index.md

 +++
-title = "Image Compression Demystified" date = 2018-11-12T19:27:47-08:00
+title = "Image Compression Demystified" date = 2018-11-15T19:27:47-08:00
 tags = ["compression", "deep-dive"]
 +++

-Something amazing happens every time you snap a picture on your phone, light travels in through a lense into an array of sensors, triggering electric signals that get processed by a computer and stored as a list of pixels.
+Something amazing happens every time you snap a picture on your phone, light travels in through a lense to an array of sensors, triggering electric signals that get processed by a computer and stored as a list of pixels.
 When you have a list of pixels, that can take up a lot of space.
 It is always possible to compress that down to at least 1/6th of the original size.

-The pixels on most screens emit three different colors:
+The pixels on most screens emit three different colors of light:
 {{<red "red">}}, {{<green "green">}} and {{<blue "blue">}}.
 The reason those colors where chosen is that human color perception is enabled by [cone cells](https://en.wikipedia.org/wiki/Cone_cell), with cells that respond to red, green and blue light.
-Another reason red, green and blue were chosen as the primary colors for screens is that those colors can be readily made with liquid crystal or LEDs.

 Human cone cells are sensitive to color, but
 [rod cells](https://en.wikipedia.org/wiki/Rod_cell) are sensitive to